 Or is it a job application faux pas that should be avoided at all costs?

 Regardless of which side of the issue you’re on, here are five questions you should ask yourself before putting your photo on your resume.

-5 Essential Questions to Ask Before Including a Resume Picture
+5 Questions to Ask Yourself Before Including a Resume Picture

 Consider what job you’re applying for.
-Unless you’re going for an acting or modeling gig, your physical appearance won’t (and shouldn’t) figure heavily into your hireability.
+Unless you’re putting together a modeling or acting resume, your physical appearance won’t (and shouldn’t) figure heavily into your hireability.

 Simply put, adding a resume photo won’t help your employer better understand how you’d be suitable for the role.
 And since space on a resume is prime real estate, you’re better off just leaving it out.

 However, if the job is one where your appearance and friendly demeanor are assets, enclosing a resume picture becomes more appropriate.
 Including a resume photo may even convince hiring managers of your suitability for the job.

 By providing hiring managers with your image, you give them more of your personality to consider outside of dry lines of text on a sheet of paper.